DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 ASP.NET WebForms:
     ![](images/web.jpg)

-**Step 5.** Save the generated file - it contains the code that creates initial users and roles based on data stored in your test database.
+**Step 5.** Save the generated file - it contains the code that creates initial roles based on data stored in your test database.
 To use this file in your XAF solution, consider one of the two strategies:
  - Modify the existing *YourSolutionName.Module/DatabaseUpdate/Updater.xx* file based on the CreateUsersRole method code copied from the generated Updater.xx file.
  - Include the generated Updater.xx file into the *YourSolutionName.Module/DatabaseUpdate* folder and modify the [YourSolutionName/Module.cs](CS/XafSolution.Module/Module.cs)/[YourSolutionName/Module.vb](VB/XafSolution.Module/Module.vb) file to use this new RoleUpdater class as follows: